rostro36/Notes/Big Data/Week 09/09_readings.md

 ### DataFrames
 DataFrames are a distributed collection of rows with the same schema, which is similar to a table, unlike to RDDs, they keep track of their schema to enable optimized SQL queries.

 They can be constructed from (external) tables or RDDs within the system.
 They are lazily evaluated, like RDDs, but code is eagerly validated, for that Spark SQL can automatically infer the schema of objects using reflection by using the typed objects of the language or sampling from the DataFrame.
-The most specific types taht fit are chosen.
+The most specific types that fit are chosen.

 Spark SQL uses a nested data model and supports all major SQL data types (bool, int, double, decimal, string, date, timestamp, struct, array, map, union).